eonil/SQLite3/README.md

 Goal
 ----

-Primary goal of this library is *reducing complexity* by following Objective-C conventions.
+Primary goal of this library is *reducing things to remember* by offering classes following Objective-C conventions.
 To archive this goal, these policies are set.

 -	Use Objective-C/Cocoa types rather than C types unless exact type matching is required to guarantee integrity by default.